 A classical classroom prioritizes the authority of the teacher, and therewith his or her expertise and responsibility to deliver it to students.
 Students are not the passive recipients of knowledge, but active participants in the discussion.
 This disciplined and orderly environment facilitates attention, focus, and engagement.

-The following article by Dr. Terrence Moore, the first Principal of Ridgeview Classical Schools and one of the chief architects of the Barney Charter School Initiative, is excellent – A Classical Education for Modern Times.
+The following article by Dr. Terrence Moore, one of the chief architects of the Barney Charter School Initiative, is excellent – A Classical Education for Modern Times.

 Also read An Introduction to Classical Education by Dr. Chris Perrin.